Tour Length

 3Can you describe a typical day on a Namibia luxury safari?

 “A day on safari begins before dawn with a wake-up call from a camp attendant who’ll most likely bring you tea or coffee and a small breakfast snack.
 Next is your morning game drive in the cool, crisp morning light that draws Africa’s animals out of hiding and into view.
 How long your drive lasts will depend on what the wildlife’s up to.
 If things are quiet, you may stop somewhere for a bush breakfast.
 You’ll probably be back in camp by mid-morning.
 Lunch somewhere in the shade occupies the middle of the day when the heat drives animals under cover and out of sight.
 This is the time to enjoy your luxury accommodation and other possibilities of camp life, such as a spa session, a massage, time in the pool or perhaps a long siesta.
-Afternoon tea, which is sometimes an impressive affair, sets you up nicely for the afternoon game drive when animals starts to stir.
-The sunset sundowner (a drink while the sun sets) is a near-sacred rite of safari life.
+Afternoon tea, which is sometimes an impressive affair, sets you up nicely for the afternoon game drive when animals start to stir.
+The sundowner (a drink while the sun sets) is a near-sacred rite of safari life.
 And some form of night drive should introduce you to Africa’s nightlife.
 Dinner and post-meal relaxation around a campfire mark the usual end to the day.”

 4What type of accommodation can I expect?

 “Lodges and tented camps are the mainstays of most luxury safari packages in Namibia.
-The former is, for the most part, a solid-walled structure with rooms, a hotel in the wild.
+The former is, for the most part, a solid-walled structure with rooms – a hotel in the wild.
 If the thought of a lion roaring in the night not far away fills you with more fear than excitement, the lodge may well be your preferred accommodation.
 The tented camp, on the other hand, consists of large safari tents, usually on slightly elevated platforms, with canvas walls.
 These are tents like you’ve never imagined them before.
 They are spacious, often beautifully appointed and with attached bathrooms, showers, large beds, writing desks and usually an open deck at the front.
-The better tented camps space their tents nicely, ensuring that you’re more likely to listen to animals of the night than your neighbors.
+The better-tented camps space their tents nicely, ensuring that you’re more likely to listen to animals of the night than your neighbors.
 Some tented camps are mobile, moving with the seasons or even to follow your itinerary.
 In such cases, fittings and furnishings are necessarily less refined.”

 “Generally, the per-person per-day price rarely exceeds US$640, although this assumes that you will be traveling on a twin-share basis.
-Solo or individual travelers usually pay a single supplement that equates to around 75% of the twin-share rate.
+Solo or individual travelers usually pay a single supplement that equates to around 75% of the total twin-share rate.
 The price of a Namibia luxury safari varies greatly, depending on the size of the group, the level of luxury in the accommodation, and the time of year when you wish to travel.
 You can, of course, pay less, sometimes significantly so, if you’re willing to travel at a time of less-than-optimal weather conditions, or don’t need the latest in luxury.
 How much of your travel within Namibia is by plane can also have a significant impact upon how much you pay.”

 6Namibia Reviews